 There are a lot of other poke variations out there with octopus, crab, shrimp, and even tofu.
 However since tonight was sushi night I decided to use Sockeye salmon and Albacore tuna since I already had some on hand.
 The type of fish is really up to you.
 Any kind of salmon or tuna would work, just make sure it’s fresh and sushi-grade.

 For the marinade I decided to add in some grated ginger, garlic, and hot chili sesame oil to the soy sauce mixture.
+(Note: For those of you who are living the gluten free life style, you can opt of a gluten free soy sauce to use in the marinade.)
 I only used a small clove of garlic because I didn’t want it to be too garlicky.
 I do love garlic, but I didn’t particularly want a lingering garlic taste in my mouth especially during sushi night!
 If you don’t have hot chili sesame oil, you can use regular sesame oil and a sprinkle of dried red chili pepper flakes.
 I add hot chili sesame oil to everything, so I always keep some on hand.
 Once you have your marinade ready, add it to the cubed fish and let it sit in the fridge for about two hours.

 In the meantime, prep all the toppings for the poke bowls.
 I chose to slice up some carrots, cucumbers, and daikon.
 I used my Japanese mandoline for the carrots and daikon.
 This little guy is a time saver!
 Just make sure not to slice off your fingers, it’s very sharp.
 If you don’t have a mandoline, now would be a good time to practice your knife skills .